feniix/terraform-provider-po/README.md

 Most of the code is "stolen" from terraform-provider-kubernetes and https://github.com/greg-gajda/terraform-provider-po but upgrade the terraform-plugin-sdk to v2

+The main reason for this provider creation is that I was not able to build https://github.com/greg-gajda/terraform-provider-po, I wanted to upgrade the provider to the plugin-sdk v2 to see if that would enable the terraform-ls to do autocompletion of the types, but after cloning the repo from Greg and trying multiple different `go mod` invocations I gave up and this is the result.

 For now only support service monitors.

 All of this is hardly tested, but generally speaking it works, you can deploy service monitors with it.